liubole/ztracker/README.md

-"# ztracker"
+# ztracker

-##Configuration
+## Configuration

     Add the following to your composer.json:

     ```
     "require": {
         "tricolor/ztracker": "~0.0.7.6"